-The Cause Of Apps Hidden On iPhone Or Apps Installed But Won’t Open
+The Cause Of Apps Hidden On iPhone Or Apps Installed But No Icon Displayed

 For the case of the app hidden on the iPhone 8, the app during the cause of initial download, was deleted.
 There-after, a new download was initiated.

-Apparently, there was an hiccup which made the app installed but not shown on the app menu list or home screen.
+Apparently, there was a hiccup which made the app installed but not shown on the app menu list or home screen.

 While conducting a research, I realized some people had a more severe issue.